soragXYZ/freenahi/docs/docs/en/getStarted/powens.md

 ???+ tip
     Note that you can fill these fields with random data

-## Crete a workspace and register your domain
+## Create a workspace and register your domain
 From here, you need to create a workspace.
 Choose the name that you want, it does not really matter

 ![Powens create workspace](../../assets/images/powens/workspace.png)